Introducing the Wanda Mountain Boys

 Singing tenor for the group is Rick Brown.
 Rick has been involved in Gospel Music for many years, having sung professionally with Naomi and the Segos and Coy Cook and the Premiers.
 During his time with the Premiers, Rick performed with Grand Ole Opry Star Billy Walker.
 Rick and Gary were founding members of Solid Gospel and traveled throughout the United States, releasing 6 national radio releases.
 Rick and Gary have written a number of songs together including WMB favorite, "Wrap Me In Your Arms".
 Rick has also written with noted songwriter, Daryl Williams.
 Their song, "This Ship Was Made to Sail" was included on the Perry`s 25th Anniversary CD.
 Before joining WMB, Rick was involved in evangelistic work, preaching and singing in prisons throughout the country and several foreign countries under the umbrella of Joyce Meyer Ministries.

 Singing baritone for the Wanda Mountain Boys is one of the founders of the group, Claude Johnson.
 Claude has been involved in Gospel Music for over 50 years, having sang with some of the Midwest’s best known groups, the Gospel Four and the Victory Quartet.
-In 1990, he helped to start the ministry of the Wanda Mountain Boys.
-He returns to the group after a 2 ½ year retirement from singing.
+In 1997, he helped to start the ministry of the Wanda Mountain Boys.
 In 2011, he was presented with the Mid America Gospel Music Association Lifetime Achievement Award.

 The newest addition to the group is bass singer, David Jenkins.
 The addition of Dave returns the group to their original format as a male quartet.
 David has grown up as a fan of Southern Gospel music, following in his father’s footsteps, singing the bass part.
 Through the years, he has sang with Golden Street Quartet and Higher Power Qt.
 Dave is a welcome addition to the goup and is sure to win the hearts of WMB fans with his big bass voice.